kik369/quadratic-equation-solver/README.md

 ## Description

-The `quadratic-equation-solver` is a Python script for solving quadratic equations.
-It can handle equations with real and complex roots, and it visualizes the equation on a graph.
+The `quadratic-equation-solver` is a robust Python script designed to solve quadratic equations, handling both real and complex roots.
+It incorporates comprehensive error handling and presents results clearly, including a graphical visualization of the equation.
+The code is structured for maintainability and testability, following best practices for professional software development.

 ## Installation

-To use this script, you'll need Python installed on your system along with a few additional libraries.
+To use this script, you'll need Python installed on your system along with the `matplotlib` and `numpy` libraries.

 ### Prerequisites